1 “Life is tough, but it's tougher when you're stupid.”

 Employees who complete the task are more highly valued than those who, though they make a valiant effort, but fall short.

 The One by whom our every effort, thought and action should be measured . . . was a finisher.

 John 4:34 in the New Living Translation says:

 “Then Jesus explained: “My nourishment comes from doing the will of God, who sent me, and from finishing his work.”

-Not only was Jesus a finisher but he made us that way as well.
+Not only was Jesus a finisher but he gave us what we need to be that way as well.

 Philippians 1:6 in the New Living Translation says:

 “And I am certain that God, who began the good work within you, will continue his work until it is finally finished on the day when Christ Jesus returns.”